Articles | August 8, 2019

 Services and cooperation

-The scope of services offered and the technology compatibility of the partner is another key factor.
+The scope of software development services offered and the technology compatibility of the partner is another key factor.
 Take into consideration how many of your needs they are able to cover.
 Do they work and have experience with technologies that correspond with your request?
 Flexibility in terms of the engagement model and ramping the services up or down is also relevant.
 Establish how flexible they can be to cover your changing and ad hoc needs and to what extent they are engaged in the entire process with you.
-At this stage, you may already have some observations on how fast they respond to your emails and how prepared and professional they are at every stage of the process.
+At this stage, you may already have some observations on how fast they respond to your emails and how prepared and professional they are at every stage.

 Other relevant factors